phatak-dev/blog/_posts/2017-08-11-introduction-to-spark-structured-streaming-part-5.md

 ## File Streams

 In last few posts, we worked with the socket stream.
 In this post, we will discuss about another common type of stream called file stream.
 File stream is a stream of files that are read from a folder.
-Usually it's useful in scenarios where we have tools like flume dumping the logs from a source to HDFS folder continously.
+Usually it's useful in scenarios where we have tools like flume dumping the logs from a source to HDFS folder continuously.
 We can treat that folder as stream and read that data into spark structured streaming.

 ## Support for File Types

-One of the strength of batch data source API was support for reading wide variety of structured data.
+One of the strength of batch data source API is it's support for reading wide variety of structured data.
 It has support for reading csv, json, parquet natively.
 As structured streaming extends the same API, all those files can be read in  the streaming also.
-You can extend the support for the other files using third pparty libraries
+You can extend the support for the other files using third party libraries.

 ## Csv File Stream